 The 1983 film was a regular at our house.
-We had it on an old beat up VHS tape that we watched over and over again.
-It was recorded over, "Singin' In The Rain", which is precisely why I didn't see that musical until I was a teenager.
-Too many mixed emotions.
+We had it on an old beat up VHS tape we watched repeatedly.
+It was recorded over, "Singin' In The Rain", meaning the end of the most terrifying segment suddenly spliced into Gene Kelly jovially dancing (and singing) in the rain. which is precisely why I didn't watch the full musical until I was a teenager.
+Gremlin trauma.

-ANYWAY, the segment of the 1983 movie set at the nursing home still gets me crying a river.
+ANYWAY, the aforementioned nursing home segment from the 1983 movie still gets me crying a river.
 But then, I have a soft spot for old people movies.
+Cocoon 4ever.

 And then, of course, there's the oh-so-famous quote which still gets constantly tossed around in my family.
 This STILL makes me jump, even though I know what's coming.

 Post a Comment

 Note: Only a member of this blog may post a comment.